Back to grid

 What is a similar word to neta?

-A similar word is ¡no manches!.
+A similar word is ¡no manches!, which reacts to surprising news.
 Check the related words below for more nearby Mexican Spanish expressions.

 Share